 Sometimes you will reach an uncomfortable situation where you don’t want to protect an innovation but are concerned that others might patent it and present you with a freedom to operate problem in the future.
 In this case you need to think about publishing the information for defensive purposes, whether somewhere that is easy to find or somewhere that is difficult to find.
 Whether and how to do this is a separate topic.

-I am happy to discuss the issues in this article.
+Please contact us if you would like to discuss the issues in this article.

 Author: Alistair Hindle, European Patent Attorney and Chartered Patent and Trade Mark Attorney